-Our school believes that a reader today makes a leader tomorrow.
+Our school believes that "a reader today makes a leader tomorrow".
 We encourage and prepare our students to read in different ways.
-We make infrastructure of reading to let the students have suitable resources and we also organize activities to arouse and keep their interest in reading.
+We make infrastructure of reading to let the students have suitable resources and we also organize activities to arouse and keep their passion in reading.

 Strategies in reading

 - To purchase a wide range of books which include different levels of English and Chinese books (fictions and non-fictions) to cater for the diverse reading interests and abilities of the students.In 2019-2020 and 2020-2021, the library has purchased 2037 new books.
 However, in 2020-2021, because of moving the library to new wing, we shrink the collection from 28000 to 16500.
 This purpose of this is to move out the old and outdated books from the shelves, to keep the collection vivid and pleasant, and be inviting to students and teachers.

 - To acquire and circulate books to support teachers in their professional development.
 The library also maintains a collection for teachers to equip teachers facing future challenges in education development.
 Recently, our school promote positive education among students as well as teachers, in which we build a contemporary collection of reference literature for teachers.
 However, the collection is housed inside the staff room and not much space for nice and easily accessible shelves.

 - To encourage students to read more books in morning reading.
 On one hand, we make use of the timetable setting to help students build a habit of reading.
 Every morning, students starts their day of learning by reading a book of their own choice.
 On the other hand, we encourage parents to prepare book with their children.
 This not only save the time of classroom management, but also provide an opportunity for parents to make conversation with their children.